deejay-sl/spring-petclinic/readme.md

 	  git clone https://github.com/SLS-ALL/spring-petclinic.git
 	  cd spring-petclinic

-At this point, you can either provision the VM with the provided 'provision.sh' shell script, or with Chef Solo.

 ** Note: On Windows machines, _provision.sh_ may have problems running due to _^M_ line endings. _dos2unix_ may be used to convert the file: **

 	  dos2unix provision.sh